Magdoll/Cogent/README.md

 ## version updates
 2016.03.02  updated to version 1.1.
 Found several cases where border cases caused program crash.
 Fixed.

 2016.03.21  updated to version 1.2.
 Fixed more minor bugs related to edge cases esp caused by non-obvious graph cycles.

+2016.03.30  updated to version 1.3.
+Important bug in `splice_graph.contract_sinks` fixed where it previously was accidentally contracting sinks with predecessors that had multiple outgoing edges, which causes incorrect reconstructions in cases where there are a lot of isoforms with alternative 3' ends.